 That’s where key-based authentication comes in.
 This method of authentication relies on creating a pair of keys:

 - Private key: This is located on your local computer (the client) and kept secret.

 - Public key: This key can be uploaded to any server you want to access.

 When you sign in to a server using a private key, the server will use your public key to send a message to your computer.
 If this message can be read by your computer, it means the private and public keys match.
 At this point, you’ll be allowed to log in to the server.

-If you do not already have a public and private key, you can generate them on your local computer using ssh-keygen:
+already have a public and private key, you can generate them on your local computer using ssh-keygen:

 ssh-keygen -t rsa